michaeljoseph04/blog/_posts/2019-04-03-R-GIS-introduction.markdown

 First, let's fetch the data.
 We will be looking at a table familiar to many planners, [American Community Survey data table B08141](https://factfinder.census.gov/faces/tableservices/jsf/pages/productview.xhtml?src=bkmk) on the means of transportation to work.
 It shows a breakdown of the various means of transportation for every census tract, and can be used to inform and justify policy decisions which would improve transportation planning in certain areas.
 What I want to see for the purposes of this introduction is something at once very basic and also complex: the varying degrees of car ownership of the households and the number of collisions per square foot.
 Notice that the table itself has many more demographic characteristics, including means of transportation to work: perhaps one of these may be better to use if we are looking at the relationship of collisions to the demography of neighborhoods.
 More on this later.
 For now, let's do the work of fetching the data.

 The data can be retrieved with  `tidycensus`'s' `get_acs()`.
-This assumes a little familarity with `acs()`, and I recommend looking at the latter more in depth to get a handle on exactly how to fetch data.
+This assumes a little familiarity with `acs()`, and I recommend looking at the latter more in depth to get a handle on exactly how to fetch data.
 But if you know how to work with Census data normally, the method is intuitive: you spend a lot of time making a geography for the data you want to retrieve, and then you specify the tables from which you want to fetch data, then usually wrangle it into a tidy data frame. `tidycensus` makes this even easier than `acs()`, and does this all in one go: in the arguments, you specify the geography of the data you want, the table, and where you want it from.
 What's more, it uses `tigris` just as we did above to append simple feature data to the geography, if you specify *TRUE* in the `geometry` argument.
 I am specifying *FALSE* because we already have that data:

 ```
 library(tidycensus)